g-patton/StoryBooks/README.md

 - This application can be found at [https://storybooksforfriends.herokuapp.com/](https://storybooksforfriends.herokuapp.com/)
- - Currently resolving google authentication error

-This app uses Node.js/Express/MongoDB with Google OAuth for authentication
+This app uses Node.js/Express/MongoDB and Handlebars with Google OAuth for authentication

 ## Usage